yehudaTiram/atr-categories-manager/README.txt

 == Description ==

-Dispaly collapsible treeview of taxonomies with a string that joins the taxonomies IDs in the same hierarchy in a format of xxx-xxx-xxx.
+Display collapsible treeview of taxonomies with a string that joins the taxonomies IDs in the same hierarchy in a format of xxx-xxx-xxx.
 This shortcode is used to provide a short way of selecting a SKU (catalog number) for Woocommerce products based on their category IDS.
 The string provided is a join of all the hierarchy of categories the product is set to.